Miniowns/Instagram-semi-auto-Unfollwer/README.md

-# Instagram Semi-Auto Unfollowers
+# 🚀 Instagram Semi-Auto Unfollowers

-Instagram Semi-Auto Unfollowers is a Python-based tool that simplifies managing your Instagram following list.
-Instead of manually searching for each account, the application automatically opens profiles from a CSV file, allowing you to review and unfollow accounts with minimal effort while keeping you in control of the process.
+A lightweight **Python + Selenium** tool that makes managing your Instagram following list faster and easier.

+Instead of manually searching for every account, the tool reads usernames from a **TXT file**, automatically opens each Instagram profile, and works alongside a **Chrome extension** to streamline the unfollow process.
+The workflow is **semi-automatic**, giving you full control over every action.

-The project uses **Python**, **Selenium WebDriver**, and **Pandas** to automate browser navigation and handle profile data efficiently.
-It supports Chromium-based browsers, including **Google Chrome** and **Brave Browser**, making it easy to integrate into an existing workflow.
+> ⚠️ This project **does not automatically unfollow accounts**.
+It assists with opening profiles and speeding up the manual workflow.

-### Features
+## ✨ Features

-* Import Instagram usernames from a CSV file.
+* 📄 Load Instagram usernames from a **TXT** file.
-* Automatically open profile pages in your browser.
+* 🌐 Automatically open Instagram profiles.
-* Semi-automatic workflow that lets you review accounts before taking action.
-* Progress tracking and simple logging.
-* Clean, modular code for easy customization and future improvements.
+* 🧩 Works with a **Chrome Extension** for a faster unfollow workflow.
+* 🤖 Powered by **Selenium WebDriver**.
+* 🌍 Supports **Google Chrome** and **Brave Browser**.
+* 📊 Displays progress while processing usernames.
+* 🛠️ Simple, clean, and customizable Python code.

+## 🛠️ Built With

+* Python 3
+* Selenium WebDriver
+* ChromeDriver
+* Chrome Extension
+* TXT File

+## 📌 Why This Project?

+Managing a large following list can be repetitive and time-consuming.
+This tool removes the repetitive task of searching for profiles, allowing you to focus on reviewing accounts and deciding whether to unfollow them.

+## ⚠️ Disclaimer

-This project is intended for educational and personal-use purposes.
-Users are responsible for ensuring their use complies with Instagram's Terms of Service and should avoid excessive or abusive automation.
+This project is provided for **educational and personal use only**.
+You are responsible for using it in accordance with Instagram's Terms of Service.
+Excessive automation may result in account restrictions.